-- 6. A display of "COMM.
+- A display of "COMM.
 FAILURE" at the Keypad indicates that a failure has occurred in the telephone communication portion of your system.
-CALL FOR SERVICE IMMEDIATELY. - 7.
-A display of "SYSTEM LO BAT" per minute "beeping" at the Keypad indicates that a low system battery condition exists.
-CALL FOR SERVICE IMMEDIATELY. - 8.
-A display of "LO BAT" and a zone descriptor, accompanied by a once per minute "beeping" at the Keypad indicates that a low battery condition exists in the wireless transmitter displayed.
-CALL FOR SERVICE IMMEDIATELY. - 9.
-A display of "MODEM COMM" indicates that the control is on-line with the central station's remote computer.
-The control will not operate while on-line.
+CALL FOR SERVICE IMMEDIATELY. - A display of "SYSTEM LO BAT", accompanied by a once per minute "beeping" at the Keypad indicates that a low system battery condition exists.
+CALL FOR SERVICE IMMEDIATELY. - A display of "LO BAT" and a zone descriptor, accompanied by a once per minute "beeping" at the Keypad indicates that a low battery condition exists in the wireless transmitter displayed.
+CALL FOR SERVICE IMMEDIATELY. - A display of "MODEM COMM" indicates that the control is online with the central station's remote computer.
+The control will not operate while on-line. - A display of "HSENS" and a zone number, indicates a smoke detector with a high sensitivity level, which may cause false alarms.
+CALL FOR SERVICE IMMEDIATELY. - A display of "LSENS" and a zone number, indicates a smoke detector with a low sensitivity level.
+Detectors with a low sensitivity might not detect a smoke condition.
+CALL FOR SERVICE IMMEDIATELY.